.png)

 3. Janet Jennings: Across the Rhododendron Lawn (2019)

 Janet Jennings was twice winner of the Lilburn Trust Composition Awards at the University of Waikato and recipient of many scholarships including the Fullbright Scholarship with which she undertook PhD studies in the USA.
-Across the Rhododendron Lawn is one of the eleven pieces from the suite A Walk in Hamilton Gardens, written for NZ pianist Katherin Austin to celebrate the iconic public gardens in Hamilton, New Zealand.
+Across the Rhododendron Lawn is one of the eleven pieces from the suite A Walk in Hamilton Gardens, written for NZ pianist Katherine Austin to celebrate the iconic public gardens in Hamilton, New Zealand.

 4. Gareth Farr: The Horizon From Owhiro Bay (2008)